zbjob/AthenaCEP/README.md

 ---
 ## Prerequisites

-* The compiler needs to support C++11 or higher.
-In Makefiles, the default compiler is set as g++. requirements for libraries: POSIX Threads(Pthreads), Python, scikit-learn *All running/configuration scripts are written for linux OS.
-Windows OS users need to change the paths accordingly (replace "/" with "\\").
+* Compilers: The compiler needs to support C++11 or higher.
+In Makefiles, the default compiler is set as g++.
+* Libraries: POSIX Threads(Pthreads), STL,  Python, scikit-learn for offiline machine learning.
+*All running/configuration scripts are written for linux OS.
-* We build parsers to parse query workloads from files.
-We define query workloads in files ending with `.eql`. optimizations have been implemented for intel X86 processors including memory alignment, improving cache hit ratio.
+*We build parsers to parse query workloads from files.
+We define query workloads in files ending with `.eql`.

 The main funciton of the CEP engine is in ./AthenaCEP/src_synthetic/src_NS/cep_match/cep_match.cpp